Ather Energy: Production and infrastructure

 On 2 January 2021, Ather Energy began operations at its production facility in Hosur, Tamil Nadu.
 The new Ather factory has an annual capacity of 110,000 scooters and 120,000 battery packs.
 The company currently has a presence in 27 cities across 15 states.

-Ather Energy also established Ather Grid, an electric vehicle charging infrastructure.
-The company has set up over 1000 fast charging points in 80+ cities across India as of May 2023.

 Products

 Ather 450S

 The Ather 450S was launched on 11 August 2023, with a 5400-watt PMSM motor that generates a torque of 22 Nm.
 It offers a range of 115 km and a true range of 90 km on a single charge, and it has a top speed of 90 km/h.
 It takes 6 hours 36 minutes from 0–80% and 8 hours 36 minutes from 0–100% with a portable home charger.

 It has features like an emergency stop signal (ESS), Vehicle FallSafe, a guide-me-on light, Trip Planner, and Theft & Tow Alerts.

 Ather 450X

-Ather 450X has a 4G SIM card and Wi-Fi, along with Bluetooth connectivity and the new 7” touchscreen dashboard.
-It comes with a color depth of 16 million and a Snapdragon Quad Core processor.
-Ather 450X utilizes Android Open Source to offer map navigation, on-board diagnostics and features like Over-the-air updates, auto-indicator off and guide-me-home lights.
+The Ather 450X has a 4G SIM card and Wi-Fi, along with Bluetooth connectivity and the new 7” touchscreen dashboard.
+It comes with a color depth of 16 million and a Snapdragon quad-core processor.
+Ather 450X utilizes Android Open Source to offer map navigation, on-board diagnostics, and features like over-the-air updates, auto-indicator off, and guide-me-home lights.

-The Ather mobile app offers charging status, push navigation, theft & tow detection, live location & vehicle state tracking, a voice assistant and welcome lights.
-Ather 450X supports connected accessories like smart helmets and tire-pressure monitoring systems (TPMS).
+The Ather mobile app offers charging status, push navigation, theft & tow detection, live location & vehicle state tracking, a voice assistant, and welcome lights.
+The Ather 450X supports connected accessories like smart helmets and tire-pressure monitoring systems (TPMS).